aws-samples/aws-database-migration-samples/oracle/sampledb/v1/README.md

 #Amazon DMS Sample Database for Oracle: version 1.0

-**Requirements:**
-* Any version of Oracle compatible with DMS
-* Approximately 10GB of disk space
-* You will need a privileged (DBA) account to execute the scripts

 Scripts in this repository can be used to generate an Oracle database suitable for testing and exercising the AWS Database Migration Service (DMS) and the AWS Schema Conversion Tool (SCT)